 \subsection{Memory experiments on the surface code}

-To train and test our decoder we consider a real or simulated experiment, illustrated schematically in Figure \ref{fig:memory_experiment}, to benchmark a surface code as a quantum memory.
+To train and test our decoder we consider a real or simulated experimental setup, illustrated schematically in Figure \ref{fig:memory_experiment}, to benchmark a surface code as a quantum memory.
 The following procedure can be used for any stabilizer code:

 \begin{itemize} \item Initialize the individual qubits: Data qubits in a fixed or random configuration in the computational basis $|0\rangle$ and $|1\rangle$.
 Ancilla qubits in $|0\rangle$.
-The initial data qubit configuration is viewed as a 0'th round of measurements that initialize the $Z$-stabilizers.
+The initial data qubit configuration is viewed as a 0'th round of measurements that initialize the $Z$-stabilizers $s_{Z,i,t=0}$.
 This also corresponds to an effective measurement $\langle Z_L\rangle_{t=0}=\prod_{i\in Z_L}Z_i=\pm 1$.
-(Northwest row of qubits in Figure \ref{fig:memory_experiment}.) \item A first round, $t=1$, of actual stabilizer measurements is performed.
-The Z-stabilizers are determined, up to bit-flip errors, by the 0'th round.
-Hence, the difference between the two provides the first round of Z-detectors.
-The X-stabilizers have randomized outcome, projecting to an even or odd parity state over the four (or two) qubits in the Hadamard ($|+\rangle$, $|-\rangle$) basis.
+(Northwest row of qubits in Figure \ref{fig:memory_experiment}.) \item A first round, $t=1$, of actual stabilizer measurements is performed, with outcomes $s_{Z,i,t=1}$ and $s_{X,i,t=1}$.
+This provides the first round of Z-detectors corresponding to changes in $s_{Z,i}$ from the inititalization step.
+The X-stabilizers $s_{X,i,t=1}$ have randomized outcome, projecting to an even or odd parity state over the four (or two) qubits in the Hadamard ($|+\rangle$, $|-\rangle$) basis.
 The value of these stabilizers form the reference for subsequent error detecting measurements of the X-stabilizers.
-Ancilla qubits are reset to 0 after this and subsequent rounds. \item Subsequent rounds $t=2,...,d_t$ of Z and X stabilizer measurements provide the input for corresponding detectors based on changes from the previous round. \item Finally, data qubits are measured individually in the Z-basis, which provides a final measurement, $\langle Z_L\rangle_{t=d_t+1}$.
-These also provide a final round of Z-stabilizers, which, since they are provided by the actual qubit outcomes rather than by measuring an ancilla, are perfect stabilizers by definition. \end{itemize}
+Ancilla qubits are reset to 0 after this and subsequent rounds. \item Subsequent rounds $t=2,...,d_t$ of Z and X stabilizer measurements provide the input for corresponding detectors based on changes from the previous round.

+\item Finally, data qubits are measured individually in the Z-basis, which provides a final measurement, $\langle Z_L\rangle_{t=d_t+1}$.
+The measurements also provide Z-stabilizers, which, being calculated from the actual qubit outcomes rather than by measuring an ancilla, are perfect stabilizers by definition. \end{itemize}